 At Town Meeting, voters approved the BAMS move by a vote of 130 to 91.

-While some residents were concerned about middle schoolers missing out on Guilford's "community-centered"
+While some residents were concerned about middle schoolers missing out on Guilford's "community-centered" learning environment, BAMS administrators have stressed that they also offer small classes, small student groups and frequent interaction between teachers and parents.

 "I think that's the big scare for a lot of parents," Lussier said.
 "It's very easy to come into a small school like this, walk in and grab a teacher if you feel your kid's having a little bit of trouble."